makrai/notes/mimno17-strange-geo-sgram-ns.md

     both with K = 50 dim, a vocabulary of ≈ 70k ..., and context window 5
   * then evaluate sensitivity to negative samples, window size, and dimension
 * Embeddings are sensitive to word frequency (Hellrich and Hahn, 2016)
 * Interactions between infrequent terms are rare, no matter how large the corpus
-* We define four categories of words by ranked frequency: the top 100 words (ultra-high frequency), the 100–500th ranked words (high frequency), the 500–5000th ranked words (moderate frequency) and the remaining (low frequency) words
+* We define four categories of words by ranked frequency: the top 100 words (ultra-high frequency), the
+  100–500th ranked words (high frequency), the 500–5000th ranked words (moderate frequency) and the remaining (low frequency) words

+## SGNS vectors are arranged along a primary axis.
+Our first observation is

 * All vectors have a large, positive inner product with the mean, indicating
   * with the exception of the rare words, which have slightly less positive inner products
   * the vectors trained by GloVe show a clear relationship with word frequency, with low-frequency words opposing the frequency-balanced mean vector

-    TODO
+* After normalizing
+  * SGNS vectors to length 1.0,
+  the lowest and highest frequency words are most similar to the mean vector, with the moderate-frequency words showing the greatest deviation.
+  * Normalization does not change the relative order for GloVe vectors.

+## SGNS vectors point away from context vectors.

+## SGNS vectors are mostly non-negative.
+Not

+## SGNS context vectors point away from the word vectors.
+What then is the

+## Positive and negative weights come to equilibrium.
+Eq.
+1 balances two

+## Effect of window size

+* Both SGNS and GloVe operate over word co-occurrences within a sliding window
+* window size parameter has an effect on the semantics of vectors, so it is
+* each pair is weighted
+  * linearly by token distance in SGNS and
+  * by 1/distance in GloVe.
+Figure 7 shows average inner products for each frequency with the global mean vector for 10 trials each at window size 5, 10, 15, 20 with K = 50.
+* Increasing window size leads to
+  * greater divergence between high~ and low-frequency words for word and context vectors, but does not change their pattern.
+  * GloVe results are similarly unchanged.

+## Effect of vector [dimensionality]

+* increase in inner product with the global mean as we increase K (10 trials
+  * effect is small relative to that of the number of negative samples `S`

 # Conclusion

 * vectors lie on a narrow primary axis that is effectively non-negative
 * further work
-  * theoretical reasons why the observed concentration ... not appear to affect performance relative to algorithms that do not have this property
+  * theoretical reasons why the observed concentration [not] affect performance relative to algorithms that do not have this property
-* measuring the interplay between positive and negative objectives may provide insight into algorithmic choices that are now poorly understood, such as the effect of reducing the occurrence of frequent words in the corpus and the sampling distribution of negative examples
+* measuring the interplay between positive and negative objectives may provide insight into algorithmic choices that are now poorly understood,
+  * reducing the occurrence of frequent words in the corpus and the
+  * sampling distribution of negative examples